Code-Institute-Submissions/https-github.com-mnalrashid-Portfolio-Project-1/README.md

 - After the map, Provide a small note to the user and an option the provide feedback (Not active, still developing)

 ## More to develop:
---- Sligo is a big county, will add more details about each Town/village.
+-*- Sligo is a big county, will add more details about each Town/village.<br>
---- Providing feedback, will connect to the email.
+-*- Providing feedback, will connect to the email.<br>
---- Add more features to the website.
+-*- Add more features to the website.<br>
---- UX issues when tablet/mobile tilted, the video doesn't stretch/cover the background.
+-*- UX issues when tablet/mobile tilted, the video doesn't stretch/cover the background.<br>

 ## Software:
 Used Visual Studio Code to construct the website and used HTML, CSS and a small bit of JavaScript (only for Tablets and Mobile).
 Also used Chrome to inspect and test the site.